 Living With the Hippies in Haight-Ashbury

-Best known for being home to the hippie revolution in the 1960s, San Francisco’s Haight-Ashbury it still a magnet for travelers, drifters, tourists and hippies of all ages, shapes and sizes.
-To honor it, I present to you the story of my experiences and observations from living a block off of that famous intersection.
+Best known for it’s integral role in the 1960s hippie revolution, San Francisco’s Haight-Ashbury it still a magnet for travelers, drifters, tourists and hippies of all ages, shapes and sizes.

 Beautiful and colorful buildings line Haight Street in San Francisco, like these located down Central Street between Haight and Page